Modern mobile home with benches and potted plants outside.

 What does mobile home insurance not cover?

-Generally, mobile home insurance policies don’t cover the following:
+Generally, mobile home insurance policies don’t cover:

 • Water damage from floods, backups and sewers